ArnaudBelcour/tabigecy/tutorials/README.md

 - `tutorial_example_affiliations.tsv`: input taxonomic affiliations.
 - `tutorial_example_abundance.csv`: abundance associated with the taxonomic affiliations for 5 samples.
 - `esmecata_database.zip`: esmecata precomputed database can be downloaded from this [Zenodo archive](https://doi.org/10.5281/zenodo.13354073).
+- `esmecata_database_phyla.zip`: a secondary esmecata precomputed database made for phyla with fewer sequenced genomes.
+It can also be downloaded from another Zenodo archive.

 This tutorial was made using EsMeCaTa version 0.6.6, bigecyhmm version 0.1.8 and tabigecy version 0.1.2.